-GMTF: To be independent you have to make decisions and be able to stick to them.
-Both in the present and in hindsight.
+GMTF: To reach your peak performance you have to own decisions made, but you cannot let them define you.
 Some decisions will be good and some will suck, but you cannot be held back by the emotional equivalent of sunk costs.
 Take responsibility for your past actions, but don’t stress over what you can’t control.
 Your decisions made, and it’s time to move on.

 Snap, Crackle, Pop.